BlassGO/LetsGO_request/launch/Magisk_Bootanimation_Maker/GUIDE.md

 ## ADVANCED
 It is possible to configure special options for the generation of the bootanimation.
 To do this, follow these steps:

+**NOTE:** To apply changes to the bootanimation, the module must be reinstalled.

 1. Inside ``myanim`` create a file called ``configs.prop`` (make sure its extension is .prop)
    ![myprop](https://i.ibb.co/2Kzdp31/image.png){style="max-width: 400px;"}
 2. Open the file with a text editor and paste this content: